 |Common Names||Hoptree, common hoptree, stinking ash, skunk bush, wafer ash, swamp dogwood|

 |Botanical Name||Ptelea trifoliata|

 |Flower Color||Green, white|

 Hoptree is a very versatile shrub that can adapt to many different growing conditions and doesn’t require much maintenance to keep it healthy.
 It typically needs only minimal pruning each year.
 And the shrub doesn’t have any serious issues with pests or diseases.
 It is notably deer resistant, yet its seeds provide food for birds and other wildlife.

 The shrub is commonly an understory plant in the wild, growing in sunlight that’s diffused by tall trees.
 Thus, it thrives in spots that get partial sunlight, meaning around three hours of direct sunlight on most days.
-It is also tolerant to even shadier conditions as well as to spots that get more sunlight if its moisture needs are met.
+It is also tolerant of even shadier conditions as well as of spots that get more sunlight if its moisture needs are met.
 However, harsh afternoon sun can scorch the shrub's foliage.

 Hoptree grows well in a variety of soil types, including sandy, rocky, loamy, and even somewhat slow-draining clay soil.
-But it prefers a loamy soil that is rich in organic matter and has good drainage.
+But it prefers loamy soil that is rich in organic matter and has good drainage.
 Plus, it likes a relatively neutral soil pH.

 Hoptree shrubs growing in shady conditions have moderate to low water needs.
 On the contrary, hoptree shrubs that get a lot of sun should have evenly moist (but not soggy) soil.
 The shrub does have some drought tolerance.
 So when grown in partial sunlight conditions, you’ll likely only have to water during prolonged dry spells or very hot temperatures.
 However, the soil on young hoptree shrubs should be kept consistently moist as they develop their root systems.